 Any change in name, address, and phone number or student status must be updated immediately.
+This can be done in Self-Service.

 Withdrawal from RichmondCC

 Students are encouraged to meet with a Financial Aid Officer before withdrawing from RichmondCC.
 This is important because your withdrawal may affect your eligibility for financial aid and could result in you having to repay all or a portion of your financial aid award back to RichmondCC and/or the Department of Education.
 Excessive withdrawals may adversely affect your satisfactory academic progress in accordance with RichmondCC's Financial Aid Satisfactory Academic Progress Policy (see below).